-Two: During the cooler months a casual long sleeve top is great for layering under a vest or worn alone with jeans.
-This one is from Target so the price is right.
-Plus the fabric feels really nice.
+During the cooler months, a casual long-sleeve top is great for layering under a vest or worn alone with jeans.
+You can get both the Old Navy EveryWear and Universal Standard V Rex in a long sleeve.

 A good white shirt really adds to your wardrobe.
-They can be worn alone with jeans for a more casual look or they can be paired with a blazer for a more professional look.
+They can be worn alone with jeans for a more casual look or they can be dressed up with a blazer.

 If you splurge on one item, let it be on a blazer.
 A great blazer can be dressed down and worn with jeans or dressed up for the office.
 However, a blazer that looks cheap or doesn’t fit right will always look frumpy.
-Find the best blazer for your style and get it tailored to fit perfectly.
+Find the best blazer that fits your budget then get it tailored to fit perfectly.

 Dressy Black Skirt or Pants